Asabeneh/30-Days-Of-Python/day_111_security_tool_architecture/practice/hints.md

 # Hints: Day 111

-Use these hints after a genuine attempt at the the numbered exercises in this lesson.
+Use these hints after a genuine attempt at the numbered exercises in this lesson.
 Start with the [course README](../../README.md), [setup guide](../../SETUP.md), and [VS Code setup](../../VS_CODE_SETUP.md) when a command or environment is unclear.

 ## Progressive hint route